Close

 Stage 2: Apply

-Apply to become a child protection practitioner through the Northern Territory Government jobs website and join a pool of candidates that Territory Families, Housing and Communities can access to find child protection practitioners suitable for our vacancies.
+Apply to become a child protection practitioner through the Northern Territory Government jobs website and join the dedicated team at the Department of Children and Families supporting children and families across the Territory.

 Apply now